- For best results take 1 capsule daily, preferably with breakfast.

 3. Jacobsen et al., 1999.
 'Screening of probiotic activities of 47 strains of Lactobacillus spp. by in vitro techniques and evaluation of the colonisation ability of 5 selected strains in humans'.
 Applied and Environmental Microbiology; 65 (11): 4949-4956

-Live probiotic cultures are not recommended for those with serious medical conditions e.g. those who are severely immunosuppressed, have pancreatitis, are in the ICU, have melaena, have a central venous catheter, short bowel syndrome, or patients with open wounds following major surgery; unless under a doctor's care.
-Keep out of reach and sight of children.
+Probiotics are not recommended for those with serious medical conditions e.g. those who are severely immunosuppressed, have pancreatitis, are in the ICU, have melaena, have a central venous catheter, short bowel syndrome, or patients with open wounds following major surgery; unless under a doctor's care.
+Keep out of reach of children.

-This is a dietary supplement and is not intended to prevent, treat or diagnose any medical conditions.
+This is a dietary supplement and is not intended to diagnose, treat, cure or prevent any disease.
 Dietary supplements should not be used as a substitute for a healthy diet and lifestyle.
 If you are taking any medications or have a serious medical condition, consult a doctor before use.
 Optibac supplements will not cause dependency and may be used on an ongoing basis.